Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

 ---

 That's it.
-You've just created a simple runtime, that you can use in your own projects.
+You've just created a simple runtime that you can use in your own projects.
 It's almost an equal version of our [python runtime implementation](https://github.com/Hydrospheredata/hydro-serving-python).
 You can always look up details there.